awsdocs/amazon-s3-userguide/doc_source/managing-acls.md

 For more information about ACL permissions, see [Access control list \(ACL\) overview](acl-overview.md)\.

+**Note**
+The console displays combined access grants for duplicate grantees\.
+To see the full list of ACLs, use the Amazon S3 REST API, AWS CLI, or AWS SDKs\.

-To set ACL permissions for a bucket, follow these steps\.
+**To set ACL permissions for a bucket**

 1. Sign in to the AWS Management Console and open the Amazon S3 console at [https://console\.aws\.amazon\.com/s3/](https://console.aws.amazon.com/s3/)\.